-The CH101 without an Acoustic Interface has poor sound output performance.
+The CH101 or ICU-10201 without an Acoustic Interface has poor sound output performance.
 The reason for this is the large acoustic impedance difference between the PMUT (the source) and the air (the load) resulting in the energy from the PMUT not being transferred efficiently to the air.
 In this regard, acoustic impedance can be thought of as analogous to electrical impedance.
-To improve the transfer of sound energy to the air, an Acoustic Interface is required in front of the CH101 port hole to better match the impedance.
+To improve the transfer of sound energy to the air, an Acoustic Interface is required in front of the sensor's port hole to better match the impedance.
 In addition, the dimensions and geometry of the Acoustic Interface dictate the FoV of the sensor.
-Two broad categories of Acoustic Interface are used with the CH101: tubes and horns.
+Two broad categories of Acoustic Interface are used with the CH101 and ICU-10201: tubes and horns.